Sobotka: Etymology

-There are two theories about the origin of the name.
+There are two theories about the origin of the name Sobotka.
 Either it was derived from the Czech word sobota (i.e. 'Saturday') because the settlement was granted the right to hold markets on Saturdays, or from the relatively common Czech surname Sobotka.
+However, it may be that the surname is derived from the name of the town.

 Geography

 Sobotka is located about 13 km northwest of Jičín and 62 km northeast of Prague.
 It lies in the Jičín Uplands.
 The highest point is at 393 m above sea level.
 The northern part of the municipal territory lies in the Bohemian Paradise Protected Landscape Area.